chapmanic/Movie-Library-WebApp/README.md

 3. Initialise the database: python init_db.py
 4. Run the application: python main.py
 ** Remember to create a .env file to store your variables **

-## Contributing
-Contributions to the Movie Library App are welcome.
-Please fork the repository, make your changes, and submit a pull request for review.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact
-For questions or suggestions, please contact aden@accessmycare.co.uk.